iterative/dvc.org/content/docs/start/experiments-trail/experiments.md

 ## 💡 Preparing a project for DVC experiments

+If DVC is not installed to the system, please refer to [install](/doc/install).

-In this document we assume that there is already a configured DVC project to simplify the introduction.
+In this getting started page, we assume that there is already a configured DVC project to simplify the introduction.
 DVC experiments require a DVC pipeline defined in the project.

-Please refer to [install](/doc/install) if DVC is not installed in your system.

 If DVC is not initialized before in the project, you can do so by: